 Mechanical

 Based on preliminary load information provided by LBNF, the compressors will require a ventilation rate of 120,000 CFM when outdoor air is 90 F (32.2 C).
 This ventilation rate will be reduced when outdoor temperature are less than 90 F. Exhaust ventilation will be provided by 4 wall propeller fans, equipped with variable frequency drives.
-The position of the building and compressor locations dictate that these exhaust fans be located on the west wall, one exhaust fan per compressor.
-The makeup air will be introduced through the roof, via direct fired make-up air furnaces and gravity intake hoods, both located on the roof.
+The position of the building and compressor locations dictate that these exhaust fans should be located on the west wall, one exhaust fan per compressor.
+The makeup air will be introduced through the roof, via direct fired makeup air furnaces and gravity intake hoods, both located on the roof.

-The exhaust fan VFD’s s and make-up air units shall be interlocked to maintain a 40 – 100 F (4.4 – 37.7 C) temperature in the building via indoor temperature sensor(s).
+The exhaust fan VFDs and makeup air units shall be interlocked to maintain a 40 – 100 F (4.4 – 37.7 C) temperature in the building via indoor temperature sensor(s).
 At least one compressor is expected to operate at all times, so most heat will come from this operation and the air heaters will only supplement as needed.

 Compressor cooling is done by circulating water from the compressors to four cooling towers located outside of the building.
 Cooling towers provide the ability to reject heat more efficiently than other heat exchange systems, but also require special consideration in cold climates such as Lead, SD.
 Controls will be installed to avoid damage due to freezing conditions if the compressors are not running.